-To many science and religion are opponents in a fierce intellectual debate.
+To many people, science and religion are opponents in a fierce intellectual debate.
 It is often presented as a choice science or religion.
-To others there is no conflict, merely different spheres of influence.
+To others, there is no conflict, merely different spheres of influence.

 Science deals with the material world.
 It deals with facts that can be observed by the human senses.